+A. PURPOSE.

-- A. PURPOSE.
-The purpose of commercial cluster development is to encourage the preservation of open space while allowing appropriately zoned industrial land to be flexibly developed so that individual lot size and frontage requirements might be varied to suit individual needs while complying with overall density and openspace requirements. - B. GENERAL STANDARDS/PROCEDURE.
-Commercial cluster development under this section may be used only for permitted uses in the Industrial Zone upon approval of the subdivision and site plan by the Planning Board.
-The total number of lots in the commercial cluster development shall not exceed the number of lots that would be allowed if the entire tract were developed consistent with dimensional requirements otherwise applicable to the property.
+The purpose of commercial cluster development is to encourage the preservation of open space while allowing Commercial and Industrial zoned land to be flexibly developed so that individual lot size and frontage requirements might be varied to suit individual needs while complying with overall density and open space requirements.

+B. GENERAL STANDARDS/PROCEDURE.

+Commercial cluster development under this section may be used only for permitted uses in the Commercial and Industrial Zones upon approval of the subdivision and site plan by the Planning Board.
+A commercial cluster development shall have a minimum tract size of five (5) acres.
+The total number of lots in the commercial cluster development shall not exceed the number of lots that would be allowed if the entire tract were developed consistent with dimensional requirements otherwise applicable to the property, except when a density bonus is granted by the Planning Board, as permitted in Sections 6.6 & 6.7.
 In acting upon an application for commercial cluster development, the Planning Board shall follow the procedural requirements under its Subdivision Regulations and Site Plan Review Regulations.

-C. REQUIREMENTS FOR APPROVAL.
+C. REQUIREMENTS FOR APPROVAL

-- (1) The Planning Board may approve the proposed commercial cluster development if it finds that the Plan furthers the purposes of this section and the Canterbury Zoning Ordinance and Master Plan and if the plan otherwise serves the public interest. - (2) The Planning Board may approve a commercial cluster development which does not conform to the otherwise applicable minimum lot size and frontage requirements where the Board finds that the proposed development will increase open space, reduce public and/or private expenditures for construction and maintenance of infrastructure, and where such development would otherwise further objectives of proper land use planning.
-The minimum open space requirement for a commercial cluster development shall be 50%.
+- 1. The Planning Board may approve the proposed commercial cluster development if it finds that the Plan furthers the purposes of this section and the Canterbury Zoning Ordinance and Master Plan and if the plan otherwise serves the public interest. - 2.
+The Planning Board may approve a commercial cluster development which does not conform to the otherwise applicable minimum lot size and frontage requirements where the Board finds that the proposed development will increase protected open space, reduce public expenditures for construction and maintenance of infrastructure, and where such development would otherwise further objectives of proper land use planning.